vinliao/blog-next/content/posts/smart-writer.md

 I want you to see me as a smart writer—yes you, the one who’s reading this right now.

 You see, I share my writing to the world even though I don’t have to.
 Why do I do that?
-That question seems innocent at first . . . until it’s not.
+That question seems innocent at first... until it’s not.

 It haunted me.